ionic-team/ionic-cli/README.md

 We are currently actively seeking feedback from those that use CLI v3 Beta.
 If you have questions or issues please feel free to open a new issue.
 Just be sure to note that you are using CLI v3 Beta.

+If your question is about functionality please be sure to start with the help command.

+# Addtional Documentation

 __Named template starters:__